stratisproject/Documentation/source/Sidechains/two-way-federated-peg-solution.rst

 More on sidechain deposits and withdrawals
 ==========================================

-This section follows on from the previous section by describing a sidechain deposit and withdrawing in more detail.
-A case study which follows on from the previous figure is used to describe this.
+This section follows on from the previous section by describing a sidechain deposit and withdrawal in more detail.
+A case study which follows on from the previous figure is used to describe these two processes.
 The first topic covered is federated gateways.
 These are special nodes, which keep the connection between the mainchain and the sidechain and make withdrawals and deposits possible.

 Federated gateways
 ------------------